Ranaram Bishnoi, a man in his average attire of a loose shirt and dhoti, who made a commendable difference that a lot of people aren’t even aware of.

 Talking about water, Ranaram used to climb a Hugh dune in order to fetch water from his friend’s well which was three kilometers away in his earthen pots.
 He carried them on his shoulders just to water those little saplings.

 Despite being a seventy year old man, he made sure to make enough water runs in a day so that those plants wouldn’t die.
 And to maintain these in a freaking desert means hell a lot of water so let’s not even get in the numbers game.

-The varieties of trees that he has grown are a lot, for example, Neem, Rohida, Fig, Khejri, Kankeri, Babool and Bougainvillea.
+The varieties of trees that he has grown are a lot, for example, Neem, Rohida, Fig, Khejri, Kankeri, Babool, and Bougainvillea.

-Vision of Ranaram Bishnoi
+The vision of Ranaram Bishnoi

 Ranaram Bishnoi believes that these living things, animals and plants deserve to live on this earth a lot more than humans.

-That is why he works so hard everyday to make sure that plants and animals get their fair share on this planet.
+That is why he works so hard every day to make sure that plants and animals get their fair share on this planet.

 He says that plants and animals were living on earth long before the human beings existed which is why they deserve better.